“What makes a good hero in Shop Titans?”

 Soldier / Mercenary, Barbarian, Knight / Lord, and Ranger / Warden: If it offers Defense and / or HP AND wasn’t called out here or in part 1, you’ll be fine.
 These classes are purely defensive Fighters so any skill combination that compliments that is great.
 As previously mentioned however, keep an eye on them in battle.
 If they’re routinely living through fights with a large percentage of their health bar remaining, then you can consider swapping out a skill for something a bit more damaging.

 Samurai / Daimyo are among the most capable attackers of all Fighters.
 Their guaranteed crit first attack plus the huge bonus CD they get from their innate skill can make them hit extremely hard.
+A weapon skill is mandatory, but you have some flexibility after that.
 For a Samurai / Daimyo, you’ll typically want to focus on either a hybrid attacker / tank or go full attacker.
-Any skills from the Rapidfire / pure offense section above and any skill that hasn’t been explicitly called out yet is fair game.
+Any skills from the pure offense section above and any skill that hasn’t been explicitly called out yet is fair game.
 Don’t go too tanky – you usually only want one fully defensive skill max or else you can’t fit all the attacking power you need into the rest of the kit.
 Building a Samurai / Daimyo as a pure tank is a waste of what makes this class special.
 Additionally, they’re the only Fighter class that gets no defensive power from their innate skill so they can’t even do that as well as the other Fighters.